Don't Get Caught in the Middle!

 As a Third Party Administrator working on behalf of various A Rated insurance companies, CRS is held to an extremely high standard of compliance to ensure we are not practicing any claim management strategies that can be construed as Bad Faith dealings with claimants.
 We are construed in these cases to be the party responsible for meeting all the standards.
 We are constantly walking a tight rope to balance the needs of our customers with those of the carrier in making sure that we are acting with reasonable promptness and communicating with injured parties and paying them any and all benefits and settlements that they are entitled to by statute.
 These are examples of just a few practices that would be subject to scrutiny in a bad faith lawsuit:

-- Misrepresenting pertinent facts or insurance policy provisions relating to coverages at issue;
+1. Misrepresenting pertinent facts or insurance policy provisions relating to coverage at issue;

-- Making known to insureds or claimants a policy of appealing from arbitration awards in favor of insureds or claimants for the purpose of compelling them to accept settlements or compromises less than the amount awarded in arbitration.
+8. Making known to insureds or claimants a policy of appealing from arbitration awards or in favor of insureds or claimants for the purpose of compelling them to accept settlements or compromise less than the amount awarded in arbitration.

 These are just a few examples and the list goes on.
 When an insured decides to try to tackle claims on your own without reporting them under your policy to CRS you are essentially taking on the risk of one of these claims against you.
 This and the MMSEA requirements are reasons you will often hear a CRS person "reminding" you about submitting at the very least, an incident report for each occurrence to protect your company from being subjected to one of these types of actions.